gwynethhuynh/gwynethhuynh.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Some of my projects I've been working on.
+description: Some of the projects I've been working on.
 nav: true
 nav_order: 2
 display_categories: [projects]